Get insider access

 Best Gaming Headsets

-A good headset can make a big difference when playing games.
-Whether you like to get immersed in a game with music or sound effects or need to hear every enemy footstep, choosing the right headphones for you can be quite a task.
+A good gaming headset can make a big difference when playing games.
+Whether you like to get immersed in a game with music or sound effects or need to hear every enemy footstep, choosing the best headphones for gaming can be quite a task.
 You should look at overall build quality, how comfortable they are, how they sound, and if the microphone sounds good.
 Most wired audiophile headphones will be a good option if you don't need a microphone.

 1. Best Gaming Headset